Tzzzzzzz1122/DonutDashT/README.md

 Contact us ---  haichiqwnmi@gmail.com

-If you have any questions or concerns regarding this Privacy Policy, please send a mail to "DonutDashT".
+If you have any questions or concerns regarding this Privacy Policy, please send a mail to "DeepExploration".